maxio-com/ab-golang-sdk/doc/controllers/payment-profiles.md

 ### Importing GoCardless

 If the customer, bank account, and mandate already exist in GoCardless, a payment profile can be created by using the IDs.
-In order to create masked versions of `bank_account_number` and `bank_routing_number` that are used to display within Chargify Admin UI, you can pass the last four digits for this fields which then will be saved in this form `XXXX[four-provided-digits]`.
+In order to create masked versions of `bank_account_number` and `bank_routing_number` that are used to display within Advanced Billing Admin UI, you can pass the last four digits for this fields which then will be saved in this form `XXXX[four-provided-digits]`.

 ```json
 {